• Skip to primary navigation

 This brown sugar syrup recipe is delicious and aromatic, with hints of caramel and toffee.

-It's great to flavor any drink including Matcha Latte and Hot Chocolate, but it's especially good when making brown sugar bubble tea!
+It's great to flavor any drink including dairy-free matcha latte and hot chocolate without milk, but it's especially good when making bubble tea!

 Jump to: